How To Identify Bed Bugs: Eggs, Nymphs, and Adults

 What Are Bed Bugs?

 Bed bug eggs are small and can be difficult to see with the naked eye.
-Here are their key characteristics:

 • Size: Approximately 1 millimeter, roughly the size of a pinhead.